jpw37/tsunamibayes/Model_Scripts/README.txt

 title_mcmc.csv - The master debug file
 title_smaples - The sampled parameter space parameters for each winning sample.
-                (This will be the same as okada is custom is not used) title_okada.csv - The full okada parameters for each winning sample title_observations - Misc
+                (This will be the same as okada if custom is not used) title_okada.csv - The full okada parameters for each winning sample title_observations - Misc